 Upgrading an existing site from Drupal 7 to 9 is a complicated process, since most of the work takes place during to 7 to 8 rebuild.
 With Drupal 7’s end-of-life approaching, you will need to consider your timeline, and will have to upgrade to drupal 9 and go live within a span of 18 months, to stay secure with your site.
 It can be helpful to look at your Drupal upgrade as if you were trying to get from point A to point B. The most efficient way to reach your destination is in a straight line (Drupal 7, 8, then 9) rather than taking a detour and going around Drupal 8 to avoid it.

-Once your site is on Drupal 8, the upgrade to 9 is relatively easy, there’s no need to wait until Drupal 9 comes out to consider a rebuild.
+Once your site is on Drupal 8, the upgrade to 9 is relatively easy.
 You can start rebuilding your site in Drupal 8, and then just upgrade to 9 when it comes out.
 This route is smoother transition than jumping from 7 to 9.
 In the long run, migrating step by step is the easiest plan.

 Ready to get started with your Drupal update?
 Let’s talk.
 Our website development team is actively preparing for Drupal 9, and would be happy to go over any questions you may have about the process.